MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 In this lab, there are 3 main users and 1 service account.
 The service account is for Azure ATP and is used for both LDAP synchronization purposes *and* [SAMR](https://docs.microsoft.com/en-us/azure-advanced-threat-protection/install-atp-step8-samr).

-There is a “Helpdesk” Security Group (SG) of which Ron HelpDesk is a member.
+There's a “Helpdesk” Security Group (SG) of which Ron HelpDesk is a member.
 This Security Group mimics the Helpdesk, and is paired with a Group Policy Object that gives our Helpdesk members Local Admin rights on the respective computers (shown here).
 This is used to simulate a realistic administrative model in a production environment.

 | Full Name    | SAMAccount | Purpose                                                                                          |
 |--------------|------------|--------------------------------------------------------------------------------------------------|